• Home

 Master the art of production throwing on the potter’s wheel

 And the best part?
-You learn at your own pace.
-No fixed lessons, no strict deadlines – you have lifetime access to the course.
-Repeat techniques as often as you like, practice when it suits you, and watch yourself progress faster than ever.
+You can learn at your own pace.
+There are no fixed lessons or strict deadlines – you have lifetime access to the course.
+Repeat techniques as often as you like, practise at a time that suits you and watch your progress speed up.

 Start today with ‘Production throwing with Sofie Goethals’ and turn your dinnerware dreams into reality!